 Any new member appointments to the corporation are a matter for the consideration of the corporation.
 The corporation has a search committee, consisting of three members of the corporation, which is responsible for the selection and nomination of any new member for the corporation's consideration.
 The corporation is responsible for ensuring that appropriate training is provided as required.

 Members of the corporation are appointed for a term of office not exceeding three years.
-There were two new appointments to the Corporation during the year.

 Corporation performance